HL7/CDA-ccda/input/pagecontent/supportingguidance.md

 **Example 4: Section with narrative text and a nullFlavor for the author**

-This example explains explains that the author of the section is not known.
+This example explains that the author of the section is not known.
 Thus the author in the header does not conduct to be the author of the unparsed narrative information contained in the section.

 {% include examplebutton_default.html example="section_narrative_nullFlavor.xml" b_title = "Click Here to See 'Section with narrative and nullFlavor' Example" %}

-**Reference:** For additional information on Context Conduction mechanisms in CDA documents,see [CDA Context](https://build.fhir.org/ig/HL7/CDA-core-sd/overview.html#cda-context) the HL7 CDA R2.0 Structure Definition Publication.
+**Reference:** For additional information on Context Conduction mechanisms in CDA documents,see [CDA Context](https://build.fhir.org/ig/HL7/CDA-core-sd/overview.html#cda-context) in the HL7 CDA R2.0 Structure Definition Publication.

 **Reference:** The [HL7 Data Security for Privacy](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=354) and HL7 Privacy Consent Directives implementation guides define how to override confidentiality context at the entry level.